 I’d recommend that more than 20 paying clients host their blogs with WhoGoHost during this time.
 This is because I can vouch for the quality of services.
 And unarguably, they were the Nigerian #1 hosting company at the time – I’m not sure if they still occupy that position.

 That was when the going was good.

-Looking at that conversion rate from a business perspective…it doesn’t tell well.
-Though there are lots of factors that might be responsible for the low or poor conversion rate.
+Looking at that business conversion rate, it doesn’t tell well.
+However, there are lots of factors that may be responsible for the low or poor conversion rate.

 I leave that for another discussion.

 Moving to NameCheap…

 My decision to move CyberNaira.com to another web hosting company was not based on the quality of hosting services WhoGoHost offered back then.
 I want to try something new and see the difference in the quality of hosting services.

 So I migrated to NameCheap web hosting company in the middle of 2015, when my hosting account expired with WhoGoHost.

 I switched and asked for site migration help from the NameCheap technical department.
 Something they were happy to do and completed within a few minutes of submitting the request form.